When will Fresno Unified bring in-person instruction back?

 How will meals be served?

-Breakfast and lunch meal distribution will continue on a grab and go basis at designated sites.
-Students returning to campus for small cohorts or in-person Monday supports will receive their meals on campus during scheduled meal periods.
+Currently, breakfast and lunch meal distribution are available on a grab and go basis at designated sites.
+Students on campus for small cohorts or in-person Monday supports are receiving their meals on campus during scheduled meal periods.

 Parent and Staff Notifications

 What if there is a positive case at school or work?
 How will parents and staff be notified?